3 Steps to a Better Safety Program

 It’s not enough that they know their job–they need to know about their job.
 Inform workers about the potential hazards of your industry, and make sure they know how to use the equipment they’ll encounter.
 Emphasize the proper use of safety equipment that can lower the risk associated with particular tasks.

-Teach your people to think prevention.
+Teach your people to

 Most injuries can be avoided by identifying the situations likely to lead to accidents.
 What are the causes of injuries in your workplace?
 Carelessness?
 Improperly stored equipment?
 Poor maintenance or housekeeping?
 Lack of discipline on the worksite?
 By helping your people learn to think prevention first, they’ll be on the alert for unsafe practices and, more importantly, start looking out for each other.
 Peer-to-peer training and awareness is a powerful tool–use it to your advantage.